abelsj60/my-site/app/data/projects/tmmnews.md

 responsibility:
   'As the founder of Three Minute Media, I oversaw corporate affairs and platform development, including our lead developer, budget, and investor outreach.'
 story:
-  'TMMnews was built to earn money from high-priced video ads by placing them in video news stores that would then run within lower cost IAB display ad boxes.'
+  "I set out to produce original video news stories, sell high-priced video ads within it, then deliver the combined package to big audiences by buying up lower cost IAB ad boxes.
+This plan gave way to software development (see Arrow and Slingshot)."
 captions: [
   "The TMMnews Web site marketed the company's original video news stories.
 It featured news videos, reporter's notes, and aggregated headlines from Daylife, a New York-based start-up.", 'Original news stories were anchored by James Erik Abels, a former media reporter from Forbes and Mergermarket.
 Over 100 stories were produced, ranging from exclusives to news analyses.',